lcomrade/horizon/docs/configure.md

   </body>
 </html>
 ```

+## Default templates
+The templates used by default are in the source code:
+- UNIX-like: `./internal/settings/settings_unix.go`
+- Windows: `./internal/settings/settings_windows.go`

 # resources (dir)
 Contains custom resources that will be available but will not appear in the file list.
 For example it can be used for CSS styles or favicon.ico.